 Mountain Dew, regular (12 oz.) = 54 mg

-Make sure to take a close look at the caffeine content in your favorite beverages and tally up the total amount you consume throughout the day!
+Make sure to take a close look at the caffeine content in your favorite beverages and tally up the total amount you’re getting throughout the day!

-Regardless of all the buzz around the topic, caffeine intake while trying to conceive does not appear to be a bad culprit when trying to conceive.
+Regardless of all the buzz around the topic, caffeine intake – in the appropriate amount – does not appear to cause significant fertility problems when trying to conceive.

-And if you simply can’t kick your caffeine habit, try a half-caffeinated cup of coffee or a warm cup of herbal tea.
-These options may satisfy your craving without loading your body up with the stimulant you may be wanting to limit.
+And if you simply can’t kick your full-strength latte habit, try a half-caffeinated cup of coffee or a cup of herbal tea.
+Testing out these options may satisfy your craving without loading your body up with the stimulant you may be wanting to limit.

 Always evidence-based.
 Always actionable.

 And just like a good doctor’s visit, your privacy is protectedDon't worry, you can always unsubscribe with just one click.